jcolag/entropy-arbitrage/2026-06-11-if-wishes-were-horses.md

  > **BOKAI**: Hello, Ben.

-And you might recognize our third ball player as [Keone Young](https://en.wikipedia.org/wiki/Keone_Young), who has shown up...pretty much everywhere, including daytime dramas, a before-its-time multiracial medical drama a few years prior to this episode, and voice roles.
+And you might recognize our third ball player as {% wiki Keone_Young|Keone Young|en %}, who has shown up...pretty much everywhere, including daytime dramas, a before-its-time multiracial medical drama a few years prior to this episode, and voice roles.

  > **BASHIR**: Why am I fighting this?
 Why am I fighting this?
 I have no good answer to that question.